 Julia Applegate and Luster Singleton of H.I.S.
 Kings are also featured in the oral history collection.

 When the rest of the world turns away, LGBTQ+ people have always found each other.
 Community means chosen families, safe spaces, and long standing institutions.
-You can check out the History Blog to learn how Midwestern queer folks have used GOHI to find community in modern times or read about Michael O'Brien's Not Ready For Prime Time Bowling League (NRFPTBL), founded in 1978.

 SC 5775 Columbus Eagle Bar staff